 The Shop (original wood shop)

 The Shop is a 21st century industrial arts and manufacturing laboratory.
 Developed in the abandoned woodshop on the McClymonds campus, The Shop still includes all of the necessary tools for commercial and recreational woodworking.
-Modern revitalization will expand The Shop’s manufacturing capabilities to include metallurgy, machining, screen printing, laser cutting, CNC table routing, and a variety of other processes.
-The Shop will the industrial arts classes and projects of the McClymonds High School STEAM Pathway, and will also be available for use by McClymonds High School teachers, students, staff, and community members.
+Modern revitalization has expanded The Shop’s manufacturing capabilities to include metallurgy, machining, screen printing, laser cutting, CNC table routing, and a variety of other processes.
+The Shop supports the industrial arts classes and projects of the McClymonds High School STEAM Pathway, and is also be available for use by McClymonds High School teachers, students, staff, and community members.
 Users of The Shop will be developing skills as artists and manufacturers while gaining confidence as people with the agency to create and shape their worlds.

 BestBuy Teen Tech Center